dellintosh/flask-adminlte/README.rst

 This makes some new templates available, containing blank pages that include all bootstrap resources, and have predefined blocks where you can put your content.

-Flask-AdminLTE has `proper documentation
-<http://pythonhosted.org /Flask-AdminLTE>`_, which you can check for more
-details.